mahdibaghban27/blackboard-drone-simulator/readme.md

 Simulation parameters are defined in `config.json`, including:
 - Number of obstacles and targets
 - Physical parameters (mass, damping, repulsion coefficient, radius)
+- num_obstacles and num_targets are loaded from config.json and applied at runtime.
 Changes take effect without recompilation.

 ---